-1961: The Beatles played their debut gig at the Cavern Club in Liverpool under their new name.
-The band became a regular fixture at the club, attracting loyal audiences over the course of over 280 performances over a two year period.
+1961: The band previously known as the Quarrymen played their first gig at the Cavern Club in Liverpool, England under their new name, the Beatles.
+The band became a regular fixture at the club, attracting loyal audiences over the course of over 280 performances over a two-year period.

 1963: Baltimore barmaid Hattie Carroll was killed by drunken patron William Zantzinger.
-Later that year, on the same day as the March on Washington for Jobs and Freedom and Martin Luther King Jr.’s “I Have a Dream” speech, Zantzinger was convicted of manslaughter rather than murder, and sentenced to just six months in prison.
-Bob Dylan, who had been one of the celebrities at the march in Washington, was inspired to write “The Lonesome Death Of Hattie Carroll” as his commentary on the case as well as racism in America.
-Dylan incorporated the song into his live performances and it was released the following year as part of his third album, The Times They Are A-Changin’.
+Later that year, on the same day as the March on Washington for Jobs and Freedom and Martin Luther King Jr.’s “I Have a Dream” speech, Zantzinger was convicted of manslaughter rather than murder and sentenced to just six months in prison.
+Bob Dylan, who was one of the celebrities at the march in Washington, was inspired to write “The Lonesome Death of Hattie Carroll” as his commentary on the case as well as racism in America.
+Dylan incorporated the song into his live performances, and it was released the following year as part of his third album, The Times They Are A-Changin’.

 1964: The Beatles made their American television debut before 73 million people on The Ed Sullivan Show.

 1970: The Doors’ fifth studio album, Morrison Hotel, was released.
 Following the use of brass and string arrangements on their previous LP, The Soft Parade, the new album was a return to their original blues rock style.